2015 IndyCar Series: Round 16: Sonoma

 Heading into the final race of the 2015 season, six drivers had a mathematical chance of winning the championship.
 Those drivers were Juan Pablo Montoya, Graham Rahal, Scott Dixon, Will Power, Hélio Castroneves, and Josef Newgarden.
 Championship Contender Will Power picks up his 6th pole of the season, 5th at Sonoma, and his 35th pole in his career.
 He was followed by the other 4 championship contenders Newgarden (2nd), Montoya (5th), and Rahal (6th).
-The drivers who are not in the championship started in the top 6: Ryan Hunter Reay (3rd) and Simon Pagenaud (4th).
+The drivers who are not in the championship started in the top 6: Ryan Hunter-Reay (3rd) and Simon Pagenaud (4th).
 Other championship contenders Dixon started 9th and Castroneves started 15th.
 The race ran the first 32 laps without a caution until Luca Filippi brought out the first caution when he slow on the track.
 The first restart came on lap 38, it didn't take long to get the 2nd caution came on lap 39 when Championship Leader Juan Pablo Montoya took out his championship rival and teammate Will Power in turn 4.
 The next restart came on lap 42, the 3rd caution came on lap 65 when James Jakes crashed in turn 9.
 The next to last restart came on lap 69.
 The fourth and final caution came on lap 71 when Jack Hawksworth spun Carlos Muñoz in turn 7.
 The final restart came on lap 73, late in the race Sébastien Bourdais spun Championship Contender Graham Rahal in turn 7 and there was no caution for that because Graham Rahal got the car going, Bourdais got a drive thru penalty for avoidable contact.
 After the race Rahal got out of his car and went to confront Bourdais.
 Dixon won his third win at Sonoma Raceway, third of the year, and back to back wins at Sonoma Raceway like Will Power did in 2010 and 2011.
 Scott Dixon won his 4th championship tying Dario Franchitti, Sébastien Bourdais and Mario Andretti for U.S. open wheel titles.
-Dixon was followed by Ryan Hunter Reay and Charlie Kimball.
+Dixon was followed by Ryan Hunter-Reay and Charlie Kimball.
 Scott Dixon won the tiebreaker over Juan Pablo Montoya because Dixon had 3 wins to Montoya's 2.
-This race marked the final race of six time race winner Ryan Briscoe's career as he would not return to Schmidt Peterson Motorsports for 2016, therefore bringing an end to his 11-season career.
+This race marked the final race of eight-time race winner Ryan Briscoe's career as he would not return to Schmidt Peterson Motorsports for 2016, therefore bringing an end to his 11-season career.